 Romane Bladou, All That We Cannot Grasp, presented on šxʷƛ̓exən Xwtl’a7shn Lightbox

-All That We Cannot Grasp is about reflection, projection, and movement.
+All That We Cannot Graspis a set of photographs depicting the artist's shadow and is about reflection, projection, and movement.
 The work evokes notions of uncertainty and groundlessness.
-It is about trying to find rest in the tumult, but always moving with it. it is about adaptability.
+It is about trying to find rest in the tumult, but always moving with it.
+It is about adaptability.

 It is an invitation to embrace the uncertain state we find ourselves in, and to try to situate ourselves in this blur and confusion.